- Most popular by deposits.

 The beauty of answering the above questions and figuring it all out is so that you can understand if what you’ve already been doing is correct.
 If not you can change course before it’s too late.

-Good calculators give you the answer, great calculators make you think.
+Good calculators give you the answer; great calculators make you think.
 This is definitely a great calculator.

 RetireGuide – Don’t Fail at Retirement

-Want to know about the really important thing that people talk even less than accurately estimating how much you’ll need to save?
+Want to know about the really important thing that people talk even less about than accurately estimating how much you’ll need to save?
 How to spend in retirement.

-Just because you reach the amount necessary to retire or even retire in excess, that doesn’t mean that you can’t blow it.
+Just because you reach the amount necessary to retire or even retire in excess, that doesn’t mean that you still can’t blow it.
 You need to know how much you can withdraw and when you can do it so your nest egg can go the distance.

 Betterment’s RetireGuide does all of the heavy lifting necessary here.